 Both of these photos have a kind of fairytale atmosphere, but they can be interpreted in many ways.
 Is she running away from something?
 Is she running toward something that she’s excited to see?

 If you can make the viewer ask questions and wonder what’s happening in the scene, your photo is usually a success.
 Capturing your subject from different viewpoints can help you create the mystery and intrigue you need.

 If you want to capture intricate detail in your subject, shoot from a close perspective.
 Filling the entire frame with the subject often creates wonderful abstract images that will intrigue the viewer.

 If you want to shoot extreme close-ups, you should invest in a macro lens which will allow the iPhone to focus at very close distances.

-If you want to create a shallow depth of field so that the background appears blurred, simply focus on an object close to the camera.
+Do you want to know how to blur background on iPhone camera to create a shallow depth of field?
+Simply focus on an object close to the camera.